 How To Make A Snow Volcano:

 Use your scoop or a small shovel to create a pile of snow.
-Form it into a volcano shape using your hands.
+Form the snow into a volcano shape using your hands.

 Scoop out the middle and place your cup inside the center of the volcano.